mas-4/maudlin2/README.md

 I've actually read the better part of two books in the course of making this thing, [Blueprints for Text Analytics Using Python: Machine Learning-Based Solutions for Common Real World (NLP) Applications](https://www.amazon.com/gp/product/149207408X/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) and [The Handbook of NLP with Gensim: Leverage topic modeling to uncover hidden patterns, themes, and valuable insights within textual data
 ](https://www.amazon.com/gp/product/1803244941/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)

+Oh!
+And the site is hosted on netlify.
+It's just a bunch of flat files I upload to netlify.

 ## Testing

 Not really sure how to do testing.
 I guess the site builder could be tested but meh.
 I'm a pretty TDD guy but kinda hard to test scrapers.
 I had a test suite and have abandoned it.
 Sites change, scrapers have to be updated.
 I'd rather add in some features to get a good sense of what's going wrong.
 I have a daily report system that gets emailed to me every morning and I keep extensive logs and daily backups.
 Over the weekend (end of March) my entire machine went down so I missed a day of articles.
 But that's what happens when you run this thing out of your garage.